SWEET (Student Wellness Education and Empowerment Team)

 - Comfortable speaking in front of a group

-- Willingness to work within the framework and policies of WIT and Wellness Education.
+- Willingness to work within the framework and policies of Wentworth and Health Promotion and Education.

 - An attitude that will promote healthy lifestyle choices for self and others